-The main service, drop-in peer tutoring, is provided to YSU students currently enrolled in mathematics and statistics courses ranging from introductory statistics, quantitative reasoning, and college algebra through calculus.
+The main service, peer tutoring, is provided to YSU students either currently enrolled or preparing to enroll in mathematics and statistics courses ranging from introductory statistics, quantitative reasoning, and college algebra through calculus.
 The other services are provided as needed and as resources permit.

 For additional information, contact the Mathematics Assistance Center at (330) 941–3274.
 Hours for fall and spring semesters are as follows: Monday through Thursday, 9:00 a.m. to 6:00 p.m., and Friday, 9:00 a.m. to 3:00 p.m.
 For assistance during summer terms, call the MAC to inquire about its hours of operation.
 For more information, visit the Mathematics Assistance Center website.

 *Access to these services may be limited or suspended in response to health and safety concerns.

 The Writing Center

 The YSU Writing Center is operated by the Department of English to provide individualized instruction in writing for all students.
 The goal of the Center is to help clients become more independent, confident, and successful writers.
 The Writing Center staff includes faculty, graduate assistants or interns, undergraduates, and a full-time coordinator.

 Services include one-to-one feedback on any writing task, at any stage, for any course, as well as peer-group reviews, workshops, and access to instructional handouts.
 The services offered by the YSU Writing Center are free of charge to all registered YSU students.

 The Writing Center is located on the lower level of Maag Library, Room 171.
 Writing Center hours are Monday through Thursday 9 a.m. – 5 p.m., and Friday 10 a.m. – 1 p.m.
 Students can schedule appointments through WCOnline.
 Evening, weekend, and satellite hours vary by semester.